danrouse/beatsaber-quest-modding-guide/README.md

 }
 ```

 **Important note**: Mistakes in hook definitions and installation are a *very* common source of issues and crashes.
 If your game crashes on startup after creating a new hook, double (and triple!) check that everything is correct, including the class name, method name, number of arguments (surprisingly easy to miscount), and the function signature of the hook itself.
+Even if your game doesn't crash, if you do not have the exact same function signature for your hook, weird things may happen!

 #### Finding methods to hook